hamlet-io/docs/docs/in-depth/contribute/contributor_reference/definitions.md

 ### Patterns

 * Code practices that are repeated a number of times
-* Ensures consistency across Hamlet
+* Ensures consistency across hamlet
 * Decrease the amount of learning required as different features share a common implementation approach

 ### Routines